peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>IllegalStateException</code> - This object is not an array.
+* <code>java.lang.IllegalStateException</code> - This object is not an array.

 ### Add
-    public CBORObject Add​(Object obj)
+    public CBORObject Add​(java.lang.Object obj)
-<p>Converts an object to a CBOR object and adds it to the end of this
+<p>Converts an object to a CBOR object and adds it to the end of this array.
- array.</p> <p>NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object and the desired tag number to that method.</p><p/><p>The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
-Note the chaining behavior made possible by this method.</p> <pre>CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5) .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1)); </pre>
+ </p> <p>NOTE: This method can't be used to add a tag to an existing
+ CBOR object.
+To create a CBOR object with a given tag, call the
+ <code>CBORObject.FromObjectAndTag </code> method and pass the CBOR object
+ and the desired tag number to that method. </p><p/><p>The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
+Note the chaining behavior made possible by this method. </p> <pre>CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5) .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1)); </pre>